masudul-islam/nlp-bias-mitigation-hate-speech-detection/README.md

 Our approach involves fine-tuning a BERT-based model with class weighting to mitigate bias and employing ensemble methods by combining **BERT**, **LSTM**, and **CNN** models to improve classification robustness and performance.
 The ensemble modeling uses **majority voting** and meta-modeling with **Gradient Boosting** and **Logistic Regression** to enhance the final predictions.

 ## Motivation
-The prevalence of hate speech and harmful content on social media platforms has necessitated effective and automated detection systems.
+The hate speech and harmful content on social media platforms has necessitated effective and automated detection systems.
 However, existing models often suffer from biases, leading to unfair classifications and reduced accuracy for minority classes.
 This project focuses on developing a more accurate and fair hate speech detection system by leveraging advanced **ensemble learning techniques** and **bias mitigation strategies**.

 ## Dataset
 We used the **Hate Speech and Offensive Language Dataset** ([link to dataset](https://github.com/t-davidson/hate-speech-and-offensive-language/tree/master/data)), which contains 24,783 tweets labeled into the following categories: